-To some extent, hearsay is exactly what it sounds like —secondhand testimony from someone who is saying what they heard someone else say.
-In the court, this means trying to present evidence based on something someone said when the person who actually made the statement isn’t actually there to serve as a witness.
+To some extent, hearsay is precisely what it sounds like —secondhand testimony from someone who says what they heard someone else say.
+In court, this means presenting evidence based on something someone other than the witness has said.

-If the person who made a statement isn’t there to present it, then it can be nearly impossible to establish the credibility of the statement or to cross-examine them.
+If the person who made a statement isn’t there to present it, then it can be nearly impossible to establish the credibility of the statement or to cross-examine the person who made it.
 Given that these are critical constitutional elements of the criminal justice system, hearsay isn’t allowed in most cases.
-Of course, hearsay only becomes inadmissible when someone objects to it, which is why it’s important to work with a skilled Oceanside defense attorney who will notice when someone uses hearsay in court.
-That being said, there are always exemptions.

-There are exceptions to every rule and that includes the hearsay rule.
-You probably don’t need to know these for yourself as long as you have a good Oceanside criminal lawyer representing you who will know these exceptions by heart.
-Even so, it never hurts to learn more about the law, so these are some examples of when hearsay is still admissible:
+There are exceptions to every rule, and that includes rules about hearsay.
+You don’t need to know these for yourself as long as you have a good lawyer representing you who knows these exceptions by heart.
+Evidence Code 1200 (EC) allows hearsay to become admissible in many situations, and these are some of the most common exceptions:

-- Excited utterances: In the criminal justice system, this means when someone makes a truly impulsive statement in conjunction with some event that would make them so excited they would not have the presence of mind to lie or give a false statement.
-For example, if someone set up a fake Go Fund Me for a friend and it received over $10,000 in donations in one day, the person who set it up might exclaim, “You wouldn’t believe how easy it is to set up a Go Fund Me without anyone checking that what you say is actually true.
-People are so gullible” In this case, hearsay could be admitted in the case against the person who raised the money.
+- Excited utterances: In the criminal justice system, this exception allows for the admissibility of truly impulsive statements where the speaker underwent some event that would make them so excited they would not have the presence of mind to lie or give a false statement.
+For example, if someone set up a fake Go Fund Me for a friend and it received over $10,000 in donations in one day, the person who set it up might exclaim, “You wouldn’t believe how easy it is to set up a Go Fund Me without anyone verifying what you say.
+People are so gullible.”
+In this case, this statement could be admitted in a fraud case against the person who raised the money.

 - Statements against interest.
-This essentially means someone confessing something that could adversely affect them.
-These are usually admissible because someone is generally not going to confess to something that could get them in trouble unless they actually did it.
-A good example would be a teacher who tells a friend about that they think a child may be getting abused, but they don’t want to report it because they’re not sure.
-Because teachers must report even potential abuse, this could be used as evidence against him if he is charged with failing to report abuse.
+This exception essentially means someone confessed something that could adversely affect them.
+These statements are usually admissible because someone is generally not going to admit to something that could get them in trouble unless they actually did it.
+A good example would be a teacher who tells a friend they think a child may be getting abused, but they don’t want to report it because they’re not sure.
+Because teachers must report even potential abuse, this could be used as evidence against them if they are charged with failing to report abuse.

 - State of Mind: Hearsay is a statement made out of court that was admitted in court for the truth of the matter asserted.
-So, if the statement is admitted for exploring the person’s state of mind and not for the truth of the statement, then it can be properly admitted as evidence.
+So, if the statement is admitted to explore the individual’s state of mind and not for the validity of the statement, then it can be properly admitted as evidence.

-If you have any questions about the concept of hearsay or you want to make sure you have an Oceanside criminal defense attorney who will always protect you from hearsay, please call Peter M. Liss at (760) 643-4050 to schedule a free initial consultation.
+If you have any questions about hearsay and Evidence Code 1200 (EC) or you want to make sure you have an attorney who will always protect you in court, please call criminal defense attorney Peter M. Liss at (760) 643-4050 to schedule a free initial consultation.